ThomasKroes/GuacamoleWorkshop/prerequisites/exercise.md

 *In the exercises you will see references to this image in docker-compose.yml files.*

 ## Desktop Docker image
 In the following exercises, we will run Blender in a docker container based on a desktop Docker image.
-This desktop image combines [XFCE](https://xfce.org/) with [XVFB](https://en.wikipedia.org/wiki/Xvfb) so that the desktop containers can be run headless.
+This desktop image combines [XFCE](https://xfce.org/) with [XVFB](https://en.wikipedia.org/wiki/Xvfb), so that the desktop containers can be run headless.
 Furthermore it has [VNC](http://www.karlrunge.com/x11vnc/) for remote control by Guacamole.

-Consult the [Dockerfile](desktop/Dockerfile) for more information.
+Follow the steps below to create the Docker image (*Consult the [Dockerfile](desktop/Dockerfile) for more information.*):
+1. Open a terminal and navigate to `{clone_dir}/prerequisites/desktop/`.
+2. Execute `docker build . -t desktop`
+This builds the desktop Docker image and stores it in the local Docker registry.

 ## Blender desktop Docker image
 In this workshop, we make Blender available in the browser.
 In order to do so, we create a Blender Docker image which is based on a generic Docker desktop image.